Let’s Learn How to Talk in Job Interview!

 On those days I give attention to my business and professional work.

 I like to work hard.
 Still, I can take a break as necessary.

 Joe Lara: What would you like to change in your daily routine?

 Naomi Osaka: In fact, I am a responsible woman and can make necessary changes in my daily routine whenever I need.

-Sometimes after working hard for a few days I don’t feel like working anymore and want to take more rest and disagreed with my daily work schedule.
+Sometimes after working hard for a few days I don’t feel like working anymore and want to take more rest and disagree with my daily work schedule.

-Then I pass one or two days in relative rest, getting up from bed late, passing more time with my family, watching TV for a long time, and doing only very emergency professional work.
+Then I spend one or two days in relative rest, getting up from bed late, spending more time with my family, watching TV for a long time, and doing only very emergency professional work.

-Joe Lara: Tell me about your typical weekday and typical weekends.
+Joe Lara: Tell me about your typical weekdays and typical weekends.